muety/wakapi/README.md

 <details>
 <summary><b>How are durations calculated?</b></summary>

-Inferring a measure for your coding time from heartbeats works a bit differently than in WakaTime.
-While WakaTime has <a href="https://wakatime.com/faq#timeout">timeout intervals</a>, Wakapi essentially just pads every heartbeat that occurs after a longer pause with 2 extra minutes.
+Inferring a measure for your coding time from heartbeats works similar to WakaTime, see their [docs](https://wakatime.com/faq#timeout).
+Traditionally, Wakapi used to _pad_ every heartbeat before a `<timeout>`-long break with a padding of 2 minutes by default.
+Now, after the refactoring addressed in [#675](https://github.com/muety/wakapi/issues/675), Wakapi's logic is prtty much the same as WakaTime's, including a manually configurable timeout (default is 10 minutes).

 Here is an example (circles are heartbeats):